ThePhD/sol2/docs/source/tutorial/all-the-things.rst

 		print(m2()) -- 24.5
 	)");

-	// binds just the membver variable as a function lua["v1"] = &some_class::variable;
+	// binds just the member variable as a function lua["v1"] = &some_class::variable;
 	// binds class with member variable as function lua.set_function("v2", &some_class::variable, some_class{});